SharePoint/sp-dev-docs/docs/spfx/web-parts/developer-guide/build-client-side-web-parts-with-angular-1-x.md

 ![Web part's render function in Visual Studio Code](../../../../images/ng-intro-web-part-render-angular.png)

-You start by assigning the template of your application directly to the web part's DOM element.
+The code first assigns the template of your application directly to the web part's DOM element.
 On the root element you specify the name of the controller that will handle events and data binding in the template.
 Then, you bootstrap your application using the **todoapp** name you used previously when declaring the main module.
 Using the **renderedOnce** web part property you ensure that your Angular application is bootstrapped only once.
 Without it, if you changed one of the web part's properties, the **render** function would be invoked again bootstrapping the Angular application again, which would lead to an error.

 You also need to implement CSS styles that you are using the template.
 In the code editor open the **ToDo.module.scss** file and replace its contents with: